Aj-K-code/mouseminder/README.md

 -   Adjust sensitivity (`low`, `medium`, `high`)
 -   Set timeout durations (in seconds)
 -   Customize messages displayed in pop-ups
--   Enable/disable sound effects (not yet implemented)
--   Add applications to a whitelist (not yet implemented)

 See `config.json` for the default settings and `docs/CONFIGURATION.md` for more details.